 All of the studies that we’ve seen where a man (all the studies seem to be in men) using the oral medication switches to a topical Finasteride have shown that the topical formulation works.
 For example, this study (a small one, but still, a real clinical study) showed that when men switched from the oral to the topical, 84% had success with the topical.

 But which is better for you?
-Unfortunately you probably need a doctor to help you make that decision.
-Thankfully, one of the best telemedicine providers, Hims, offers both the oral and the topical version of Fin – so you can have one of their complimentary online visits and ask them which one they recommend for your particular situation!
+Unfortunately a doctor needs to help you make that decision.
+Thankfully, one of the best telemedicine providers, Hims, offers both the oral and the topical version of Fin – so you can have one of their complimentary online visits and ask them which one they recommend for your particular situation.
+They make it very easy to get advice on which application method is right for you.

 Visit Hims now to start a free consultation